theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

 discussion:
   promptTitle: "Will You Remember at the Gate?"
-  intro: "This scroll is not mythology — it is rehearsal.
+  intro: "This page is not mythology — it is rehearsal.
 The toll gates are real, and forgetting is already here.
 So ask yourself now, before the veils fall:"
   question: "If you had to speak your soul’s origin at death, what would you say?"
   points:
     - "What do you truly remember about where you came from?"